-The situation on 23 April 2020 was recorded by images from MODIS sensors, Sentinel-2, PlanetScope and also-Russian 390 Canopus-B ("Remote sensing..", 2020) satellites.
+The situation on 23 April 2020 was recorded by images from MODIS sensors, Sentinel-2, PlanetScope and also Russian Canopus-B ("Remote sensing..", 2020) satellites.
 In some cases these images were taken by journalists as evidence of a giant methane bubble trapped under ice and just waiting to explode ("Giant gaz bubble..", 2020).

-However we now have a more realistic explanation for of these puzzling images.
-We have seen that warm weather and rain and snow eliminated the surface manifestation of earlier ice metamorphism and led to very dark aspect of ice on 19-20 April 395 2020.
-This is equivalent comparable to preparing a clean canvas for drawing a new picture.
-Then And then two painters - or two contradictory forces acting on ice - cold air from above and a warm eddy from below - went to work on a new picture on ice.started to paint a new picture on the ice.
+However we now have a more realistic explanation of these puzzling images.
+We have seen that warm weather and rain and snow eliminated the surface manifestation of earlier ice metamorphism and led to very dark aspect of ice on 19-20 April 2020.
+This is equivalent to preparing a clean canvas for drawing a new picture.
+And then two painters - or two contradictory forces acting on ice - cold air from above and warm eddy from below - started to paint a new picture on the ice.

-Negative air temperature (data from Kultuk meteorological station) likely led to the formation of a thin crust on the ice surface, turning it whitish again.
-This is seen on images from 21-23 April 2020 and is not limited to the eddy region but affects a much larger area in Southern Baikal (see also Fig. 2).
-Below the ice, eddy influence (warmer water below the ice and increased heat exchange due to stronger currents) counteracts the impact of cold air, delaying or cancelling the formation of a white crust.
-At the periphery In regions where the eddy current is stronger (eddy periphery) and where the ice is thin or broken, we continue to see dark ice (Fig 7, a-c).
-This is further confirmed by comparing the Sentinel-2 images for 23 April in
+Negative temperature likely led to the formation of a thin crust on the ice surface, turning it whitish again.
+This is seen on images 21-23 April 2020 and is not limited to the eddy region but affects a much larger area in Southern Baikal (see also Fig. 2).
+Below the ice, eddy influence counteracts the impact of cold air, delaying or cancelling formation of a white crust.
+In regions where the eddy current is stronger (eddy periphery) and where the ice is thin or broken, we continue to see dark ice

-405 different bands.
-Contrast between a white center and a dark ring region was observed in three visible bands and one nearinfrared band of MSI sensor, but not at all in SWIR (Fig 7d).
+- 315 (Fig 7, a-c).
+This is further confirmed by comparing the Sentinel-2 images for 23 April in different bands.
+Contrast between a white center and dark ring region was observed in three visible bands and one near-infrared band of MSI sensor, but not at all in SWIR (Fig 7d).
 The SWIR band with its longer wavelength is better than other bands for seeing thin clouds, such as the condensation trail from an airplane in the upper right corner on Fig. 7d.
-It is also less affected by reflection from small-scale surface phenomena, such as ice crust, some types of snow etc. As a result we clearly see the distribution of ice floes and fields with different signatures, but no ice ring.
+It is also less affected by reflection from smallscale surface phenomena, such as ice crust, some types of snow etc. As a result we clearly see the distribution of ice floes - 320 and fields with different signatures, but no ice ring.

-410 3.2.
+3.2.
 Ice tracking as a mean to assess eddy currents.

-During our study of evolution-changes inof ice cover and metamorphism we collected numerous\various-satellite images\ry, sometimes with-several images-per day, for Kultuk Bay in April 2020.
-This provides an opportunity to assess the speed of the eddy current by analysing ice flow movementbrought a possibility to assess of eddy influence through the analysis of ice floe movement.
+During our study of evolution of ice cover and metamorphism we collected various satellite imagery, sometimes with several images per day, for Kultuk Bay in April 2020.
+This brought a possibility to assess of eddy influence through the analysis of ice floe movement.
 In the early morning of 24 April a Kultuk wind with gusts of up to 11 m/s led to the displacement of ice floes 1.5-2.5 km to the south-east and the opening of the most of the area affected by the eddy.
+Starting from this time, the

-Starting from this time, the displacement of ice floes allows us provides a unique opportunity to monitor and quantify the influence of the eddy by looking at the changing position of ice floes A (discussed earlier) and B (Fig 9).
+325 floes 1.5-2.5 km to the south-east and the opening of the most of the area affected by the eddy.
+Starting from this time, the displacement of ice floes provides a unique opportunity to monitor and quantify the influence of the eddy by looking at ice floes A (discussed earlier) and B (Fig 9).